rfakhouri/visualstudio-docs.cs-cz/docs/ide/reference/set-current-thread-command.md

 ## <a name="arguments"></a>Arguments
  `index`

- Požadováno.
-Vybere vlákno jeho index.
+ Povinný parametr.
+Vybere vlákno podle jejich indexu.

 ## <a name="example"></a>Příklad